jaysylvester/citizen/README.md

 The previous example has simple methods that return static content immediately, but things are rarely that simple.
 The `listener()` function takes advantage of the asynchronous, event-driven nature of Node.js, letting you wrap a single function or multiple asynchronous functions within it and firing a callback when they're done.
 You can also chain and nest multiple `listener()` functions for very powerful asynchronous function calls.

-`listener()` takes two arguments: an object containing one or several methods you want to call, and a callback to handle the output. `listener()` requires that your functions be written to accept an optional `args` object and an `emitter` object.
+`listener()` takes two arguments: an object containing one or more methods you want to call, and a callback to handle the output. `listener()` requires that your functions be written to accept an optional `args` object and an `emitter` object.

-Let's say our article model has two methods that need to be called before returning the results to the controller, and those methods need to be called asynchronously.
+Let's say our article model has two methods that need to be called before returning the results to the controller.
 One is called getContent() and the other is getViewers().
-Assume that getContent() makes an asynchronous database call and won't be able to return its output immediately, so we have to listen for when it's ready and then react.
+Assume that getViewers() makes an asynchronous database call and won't be able to return its output immediately, so we have to listen for when it's ready and then react.

     // article-controller.js